 The Bisons finish the year above .500 at 71-69.
 Andy Burns was the good soldier for the Herd all year long as he belted a two-run home run, his 19th of the year.
 Anthony Alford and Forrest Wall put ones by the wall for Buffalo as well.

-Sean Reid-Foley gave up a home run and two in total over frames but posted a 6-1 strikeout/walk total.
+Sean Reid-Foley gave up a home run and two runs in total over four frames but posted a 6-1 strikeout/walk total.
 Ryan Feierabend got the win with a shutout fifth.
 Bryan Baker had the save.

 New Hampshire 8 Portland 7 (10 Innings)

 The Fisher Cats got their 63rd win against 76 losses.
 Christian Williams provided the difference with a two-run home run in the 10th inning for his fourth of the year.
 Josh Palacios, Kevin Smith and Logan Warmoth all finished with two-hit games with Warmoth walking and stealing his 12th base in 14 attempts.
 Warmoth hit .297 in his last 10 games to reach the Mendoza Line.
 Palacios got a free pass and took one for the team to reach base four times.
 Cullen Large singled, swiped a bag and drove in two.